CAN YOU GET APPROVED FOR LIFE INSURANCE WITH EMBOLI, BLOOD CLOTS OR DEEP VEIN THROMBOSIS (DVT)?

 What if you use tobacco in some way other than smoking cigarettes?

-Other tobacco use (such as chewing or the occasional pipe / cigar) can affect your rates.
+Other tobacco use (such as chewing tobacco, vaping, or the occasional pipe/cigar) can affect your rates.
 However, we love it when we meet these clients.
-Usually we have great news for them.
+Usually, we have great news for them.

-With certain companies and with limited use some tobacco users can be qualified as “non smokers.”
+Some tobacco users can be qualified as “non smokers” with certain companies!

 This can lead to significant savings on your policy, up to 100% lower rates on life insurance!